GSD9 is now recognised as one of the more prevalent forms of GSD, accounting for 25% of all people affected by GSD.

 Muscle problems are present in some variants.
 A major feature is the wide variety of symptoms from person to person.

 The information for this webpage came from the following paper.
-It does not cover the PHKG1 (GSD9d) muscle variant.
+It does not cover the PHKG1 (formerly PHKA1 and GSD9d) muscle variant.

 View the paper on GSD6 and GSD9.

 For this variant, please see the panel in the diagnosis and follow up section.